kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
-If the optional `Reason` field is specified, the podFailurePolicy object size will increase by 1 byte per character in the `Reason` string.
+If the optional `SetConditionReason` field is specified, the podFailurePolicy object size will increase by 1 byte per character in the `SetConditionReason` string.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?